Architecture of generated apps

 OutSystems handles database creation, tuning and integrity with your application during any refactoring operation.

-As far as database performance is concerned, the applications include a set of optimizations.
-These are:
+As far as database performance is concerned, the applications are optimized as follows:

 - Connections are pooled: This enhances the performance of executing database commands and reduces the amount of time a user must wait for a connection to the database to be established.
 Connection pooling also avoids the excessive use of operating system, network and database resources that would derive from having one connection per user accessing the application.